 Download our data curation white paper to learn more about our interpretation and reporting methodology.

 The genes tested in the OneOme RightMed comprehensive test might affect other medications that are not included on the test or in our database.
-Currently the OneOme pharmacogenomic database includes information for approximately 1,000 of the most commonly used medications.
-OneOme provides a genotype-predicted interaction for over 230 of these medications based on the patient’s DNA profile.
+Over 700 commonly used medications are included in the OneOme pharmacogenomic database, and the RightMed test provides a genotype-predicted interaction based on the patient’s DNA profile for over 240 of these medications.
 Drugs are classified according to the severity of the drug-gene interaction into one of the following categories on the RightMed comprehensive test report: red (major interaction), yellow (moderate interaction) and green (minimal interaction).

 The absence of a medication in the OneOme report does not imply that there is no interaction between the medication and the genes analyzed in this test.
 Rather, it means that either the medication has not met OneOme's rigorous standards for inclusion on the test, or, more rarely, that the associated gene(s) involved in the metabolism of the medication are not part of the RightMed test.
 For many of these medications, OneOme has performed independent curation, and additional information (e.g., drug-to-drug interactions, case study summaries, etc.) for these medications is made available to providers through the RightMed Advisor.

 The OneOme RightMed comprehensive test must be ordered by a healthcare provider.
 OneOme reports, including the RightMed comprehensive test report, RightMed Advisor custom reports, and RightMed specialty reports, contain interpretations and clinical annotations that are intended solely for educational use by a medical professional and do not constitute medical advice by OneOme.
 The treating provider remains ultimately responsible for all treatment decisions, including decisions made on the basis of a patient's genotype.